michael-sumner/go-make-things/content/articles/2017-06-19-how-to-get-all-parent-elements-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-06-19'
+permalink: /how-to-get-all-parent-elements-with-vanilla-javascript/
 title: How to get all parent elements with vanilla JavaScript
+url: /2017/06/19/how-to-get-all-parent-elements-with-vanilla-javascript
 ---

-Last week, I showed you how to [climb up the DOM](/how-to-get-the-closest-parent-element-with-a-matching-selector-using-vanilla-javascript/) and find the closest element with a matching selector.
+Last week, I showed you how to [climb up the DOM](https://gomakethings.com/how-to-get-the-closest-parent-element-with-a-matching-selector-using-vanilla-javascript/) and find the closest element with a matching selector.

 Today, let's look at how to get *all* parent elements of a specific element.